hoffmangroup/segtools/doc/segtools.rst

 .. program:: segtools-nucleotide-frequency

-This command generates a heatmap of the normalized dinucleotide frequencies found across segments of each label, as well as table of such nucleotide and dinucleotide frequencies.
+This command computes nucleotide and dinucleotide frequencies across labels in a segmentation of groups in an annotations file.
+The nucleotide sequence is specified by providing a Genomedata_ archive which allows efficient, low-memory operations on genomic sequences.

-As input, the command takes a annotations file and a Genomedata_ archive for the genome the annotations cover.
+:Visualization: A heatmap of the normalized dinucleotide frequencies across segment labels.
-The Genomedata archive is used solely for the nucleotide sequence.
+:Summary file: A table of all nucleotide and dinucleotide frequencies.

 .. include:: _build/cmdline-help/segtools-nucleotide-frequency.help.txt